Administrative Officers of the College

 - to know and observe academic deadlines, as established in the University’s Academic Calendar.

-PACE awards represent outstanding accomplishments in four areas, limited to student performance during the fall semester only.
+PACE awards represent outstanding accomplishments in four areas of student performance during the fall semester only.

 The PACE acronym is interpreted as: